 - begin to understand some of the gifts delivered through physical and emotional struggle

-Those are just the first 12 that came to mind; there are many, many more reasons to be grateful and celebrate.
+Those are just the first handful that came to mind; there are many, many more reasons to be grateful and celebrate.
 Right now I’d like to invite each of you to celebrate with me by declaring something you are grateful for.
-Write it in the comment section or share it on my Facebook page — there is power in explicitly stating what you’re grateful for, allowing others to bear witness and celebrate with you.
+Write it in the comment section or share it on my Facebook page—there is power in explicitly stating what you’re grateful for, allowing others to bear witness and celebrate with you.

 It’s never too late to celebrate You.